 Solar panels are booming.
 According to the Solar Energies Industry Association, more than a million American homes now sport solar panels.
-Those million homeowners could agree that sporting solar panels gives their homes energy independence, more control over where their power comes from, increased property values and – most importantly – lower electric bills.
+Those million homeowners could agree that sporting solar panels give their homes energy independence, more control over where their power comes from, increased property values and – most importantly – lower electric bills.

 But for homeowners considering adding their own panels, the process can seem daunting.